Statutes of Apimondia

 Bylaw 1 - Members, individual correspondents and relevant fees

-Full Members are all associations and organisations of any country working in the interests of beekeepers and apiculture in line with the objectives of Apimondia, that wish to belong to Apimondia.
+Full Members are all associations and organisations of any country representing beekeepers at national level working in the interests of beekeepers and apiculture in line with the objectives of Apimondia, that wish to belong to Apimondia.

-Applications for membership are to be presented (together with a copy of the statutes of the association, a register of the persons entitled to represent the association, information on number of members and their bee colonies and proof of state recognition or entry in a public register) to the Secretary-General for inspection, who shall then, without delay, present the applications to the Executive Council.
+Applications for membership are to be presented (together with a copy of the statutes of the association, a register of the persons entitled to represent the association and proof of state recognition or entry in a public register) to the Secretary-General for inspection, who shall then, without delay, present the applications to the Executive Council.
 The latter shall pass them with its considered opinion to the General Assembly.

 Full Members are entitled to receive from Apimondia and its specialised bodies any kind of assistance and support as per the Statutes and relevant internal regulations.